Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides a key prerequisite ('VM must be stopped'), but does not explicitly mention when to use vs alternatives or when not to use.
+The description includes a usage prerequisite ('VM must be stopped') but lacks explicit guidance on when to use this tool versus alternatives or when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.